All Episodes

 One week after two light planes were shot down near Cuba, the Brothers to the Rescue is about to return today, ostensibly to lay a wreath in the water in honor of the dead.

-A flotilla of boats Brothers to the rescue, and two more aircraft will participate.
+A flotilla of boats, Brothers to the Rescue, and two more aircraft will participate.

-Now here's what I told you would happen, and it is happening.
+Now, here's what I told you would happen, and it is happening.

 They will not be alone.

-Escorting them, is going to be the Coast Guard, which will send four cutters and four patrol boats.
+Escorting them is going to be the Coast Guard, which will send four cutters and four patrol boats.

-Coast Guard aircraft as well will be on the scene, and in the background, if needed, U.S.
+Coast Guard aircraft as well will be on the scene.

-warplanes at 15, 16 from Homestead Air Force Base will be on standby alert.
+And in the background, if needed, U.S. warplanes, F-15s, 16s, from Homestead Air Force Base will be on standby alert.

-And I told you the President would do this, having no choice.
+And I told you the president would do this, having no choice.

-government has officially warned Cuba and the brothers as well.
+The U.S. government has officially warned Cuba and the brothers as well.

-The President signed what's called an Executive State of Emergency, allowing enforcement of peaceful travel in international waters.
+The President signed what's called an executive state of emergency allowing enforcement of peaceful travel in international waters.

 Why he had to do that, I don't know.

-I thought international waters were free to travel in without the need of executive orders, but that's what NBC said.
+Cuba international waters were free to travel in without the need of executive orders, but that's what NBC said.

 Cuba says if provoked, it will respond.

-Could Castro be dumb enough to send his nigs back out again, and if so, what do you expect will occur?
+Could Castro be dumb enough to send his MIGs back out again?

-Couple of other items that I've got to get on the air.
+A couple of other items that I've got to get on the air.

 This one blew me away.